emanom/nextjs-chat-vc/responses.md

 To set up a redirect from the /blog path to https://example.com, you can use Vercel's redirect configuration in your vercel.json file.
 Here’s how you can do it:

-1. **Create or Update vercel.json**: If you don't already have a vercel.json file in your project, create one in the root directory of your project.
+1. **Create or update vercel.json**: If you don't already have a vercel.json file in your project, create one in the root directory of your project.
 If you already have one, open it for editing.
-2. **Add Redirect Configuration**: Add the following redirect rule to the redirects array in your vercel.json file:
+2. **Add redirect configuration**: Add the following redirect rule to the redirects array in your vercel.json file:

 ```
 {